 - Coach of the Year awards for Boys and Girls in each division,

-- Mr. and Ms. Basketball – Players of the Years in the State of Ohio
+- Mr. and Ms. OHSBCA – Players of the Year in the State of Ohio

-- Special Awards to the Top 10 Academic All-Ohio Players for boys and girls in all four division,
+- Top 10 Academic All-Ohio Players for boys and girls in all four division,

 - Gold Certificates to Senior Players in each high school with 3.2 grade point averages or better for seven semesters,

 - Silver Certificates to Juniors Players for 3.2 or better grade point averages for five semesters,